Texas Ten: A Roundup of the Lone Star State’s 10 Largest Landowners

 425,000 Acres

 A Pennsylvania Quaker by birth, MIFFLIN KENEDY (1818–1895) took a job as a clerk on a steamer as a teenager, worked his way up the ladder, and eventually became a steamboat captain and owner.
-Kenedy subsequently formed a legendary partnership with a fellow riverboat pilot, Richard King (see No. 2 King Ranch Heirs).
-The extensive Kenedy clan suffered from a curious malady: no heirs.
-The death of Sarita Kenedy East (1889–1961) precipitated an avalanche of legal wrangling.
-The great ranch is now owned by the John G. and Marie Stella Kenedy Memorial Foundation and the John G. Kenedy Jr. Charitable Trust.
+Kenedy subsequently formed a legendary partnership with a fellow riverboat pilot, Richard King (see No. 2 King Ranch).
+Today, his great ranch is owned by two separate entities: the John G. and Marie Stella Kenedy Memorial Foundation and the John G. Kenedy Jr. Charitable Trust.

 Stay in the loop